WGCEO/Portfolio/README.md

 </br></br></br></br>
 ## 4. EmojiChecklist

-:metal: Emoji Checklist let user accomplish their todo delightfully.
-User can choose todo and done emojies what they want.
+:metal: Emoji Checklist lets user accomplish their to-dos delightfully.
+User can choose to-dos and pick emojies what they want.
 And Also User can choose the shortcut.
 Finally when user tap checklist, it'll be ordered automatically.

 ### Why